innesm/sorg/content/fragments/rust-brick-walls.md

 don't like how little time I spend solving the problems that are interesting to me.
-I estimate that I spend about 5% of my time building new domain logic, and 95% of my time fighting the compiler over problems that are _appallingly_ in how uninteresting they are.
+I estimate that I spend about 5% of my time building new domain logic, and 95% of my time fighting the compiler over problems that are _appalling_ in how uninteresting they are.
 Even something as simple as abstracting a new helper function often turns into a veritable odyssey because getting type annotations right can be so difficult (especially where a third party library is involved).

-These thoughts are intended to be comprehensive, and I'll write a more substantial defense at some point, but I wanted to sketch a few feelings first.
+These thoughts are not intended to be comprehensive, and I'll write a more substantial defense at some point, but I wanted to sketch a few feelings first.
 I intend to keep pushing forward, but if forward progress doesn't get easier